PeterTheobald/HackerDojoPythonGroup/Namespaces/Namespaces.md

 False
 ```

-Python tries to save space by making all variables that point to small ints (256 or under) and small strings point to the same box in memory.
+Python tries to save space by making all variables that point to small ints (256 or under) and small literal strings point to the same box in memory.

 ``` python